needle-mirror/com.unity.entities/Documentation~/conversion.md

 The conversion of entity scenes is usually done through the use of a Subscene.
 This Monobehaviour does very little.
 It references an authoring scene and triggers the conversion and loading of the resulting entity scene.

-There is a toggle to control the automatic loading of the entity scene, and button to a load and unload the sections manually.
+There is a toggle to control the automatic loading of the entity scene at runtime, and button to a load and unload the sections manually.
 You also have a button to force the reimport (redoing the conversion) of the scene.

 > [!WARNING]
 > Be aware that forcing the reimport can hide problems, this option is intended for testing and debugging purposes.
 If the reimport doesn't happen automatically, it might be because some dependencies or versioning info are missing.
 Please read the further sections about the asset pipeline for more details.